Benny Lévy: May 68 and the Gauche prolétarienne

 As editor of the Maoist newspaper La Cause du Peuple (The Cause of the People), he was arrested repeatedly by the French police, who were determined to suppress the unrest.
-By 1970, with arrests occurring more frequently, Lévy and the other editors decided to turn to Jean-Paul Sartre, whom they knew benefited from protection to police harassment.
+By 1970, with arrests occurring more frequently, Lévy and the other editors decided to turn to Jean-Paul Sartre, whom they knew benefited from protection from police harassment.
 Sartre responded by adding his name to the list of editors, and the arrests indeed stopped.
 It was then discovered by the government that the proletarian leftwing leader Pierre Victor was, in fact, a stateless refugee.
 The passport given to him by the United Nations was confiscated, and he was ordered to appear at the local police station once every two weeks with his relatives and a lawyer.

 The organisation was outlawed in 1970.
-As stateless and leader of an outlawed organisation, Benni Lévy was forced to clandestinity until 1973, date of the auto-dissolving of the GP.
+As stateless and leader of an outlawed organisation, Benni Lévy was forced to clandestinity until 1973, the date of the auto-dissolving of the GP.
 By this point, however, Lévy had developed a very amicable relationship with Sartre, who decided to make him his protégé and asked him to serve as his personal secretary, which he remained from September 1974 till Sartre's death in 1980.
 Sartre interceded to President Valéry Giscard d'Estaing, and Lévy was naturalized.